Home News UBS Predicts Openreach to Lose 800k UK Broadband Lines in 2025

 Openreach Faces Rising Competition

-“BT is seeing rising broadband infrastructure competition that is putting pressure on both Openreach and Consumer revenues,” said UBS in a research note.
+“BT is seeing rising broadband Infrastructure competition that is putting pressure on both Openreach and Consumer revenues,” said UBS in a research note.
 The bank pointed to a 12-month price target of 120p for BT shares, well below the current market price hovering around 165-166p.

 Most of Openreach’s broadband line losses come from areas where they have yet to deploy their full fibre (FTTP) network.
 The division is investing up to £15bn to roll out multi-gigabit FTTP, already reaching 18 million UK premises.
 It aims to cover 25 million by December 2026.